vapor/docs/3.0/docs/jobs/getting-started.md

 To start a new queue worker, run `vapor run jobs`.
 You can also specify a specific type of worker to run: `vapor run jobs --queue emails`.

 !!! tip
     Workers should stay running in production.
 Consult your hosting provider to find out how to keep long-running processes alive.
-Heroku, for example, allows you to specify "worker" dynos like this: `worker: Run run jobs`
+Heroku, for example, allows you to specify "worker" dynos like this in your Procfile: `worker: Run run jobs`